 I would recommend that anyone wanting to walk this trail be relatively fit and prepared to walk in some soft sand.
 The trail is a mix of paths, you will be walking on dirt tracks, rocky paths, climbing rocky sections, some 4WD tracks, soft sand walking and some are up dunes.
 I won’t lie it can challenge the legs at times but well worth the effort.
 Do also carry enough supplies especially water!
 Australia can be quite hot and harsh at the best of times and water can be hard to find.
 I would recommend to take at least 3litres per day.
 Don’t think you can restock along the way because you it’s not reliable.
 The campsites have tanks but as I said before you can not rely on them, especially if its been an extra hot summer.
 There are a few towns along the way you could restock with food and water and for the coffee lovers get a well-earned cuppa.

 Maps and Guidebooks

-I have no released a hiker friendly pocket sized guidebook.
-It has all the useful information you will require for hiking the Cape to Cape track, to find out more about this guide go to The Capes.
+I have now released a hiker friendly pocket sized guidebook.
+It has all the useful information you will require for hiking the Cape to Cape track, to find out more about this guidebook go to The Capes.
 I recommend you purchase to maps to go along with the book these can be picked up from Visitor Centres and local hiking stores.
 They also available online.